jocain/pv-finder/README.md

 # PV Finder

-Note: For information about DD+ model training performed in this work and associated notebooks/files/model settings, please look at Progress.txt
+Note: For information about DD+ model training performed in this work and associated notebooks/files/model settings, please look at notebooks/Progress.txt

 To download this repository: